 Very intriguing story and great world-building on the green planet.
 I was really fascinated by the cities and technologies made from silk.

 This may sound negative, and honestly, the book leaves me somehow unsatisfied, even though I can't point out a singular reason.
-Nevertheless, I would recommend reading it, it's entertaining and gripping in most parts, …
+Nevertheless, I would recommend reading it, it's entertaining and gripping in …

 Very intriguing story and great world-building on the green planet.
 I was really fascinated by the cities and technologies made from silk.